-- (i) Verification report - (ii) PQ report
+- (a) Verification report; and - (b) PQ report

 Upon receipt of the reports, the Commission shall issue a letter of confirmation on COD to the LSS Developer and Distribution Licensee to initiate payment.

 10. Safety and Performance Sustainability Requirements

 The safety requirements to be adopted by the LSS Developer and Distribution Licensee for work or testing at the interconnection facilities shall include the following: